Capillary/ecom-api-document/source/includes/_product.md

 Parameter | Type | Description
 --------- | ---- | -----------
 usergroupname | string | Name of the user group.
-It can be related to promotions, subscription events, etc. tokenprice | float | Minimum amount required for the customer to reserve the item and purchase later on channelrefcode | string | Channel code to which the price list is associated
+It can be related to promotions, subscription events, etc. tokenprice | float | Minimum amount required for the customer for prebooking the item channelrefcode | string | Channel code to which the price list is associated